 Traveling is always a great opportunity to release your inner photographer, and of course it helps to have the right camera with you.
 Today I’m going to help you choose a camera that you’ll be excited to use to shoot exotic landscapes, busy street scenes or whatever catches your eye.

 You won’t often find a camera that ticks all of your boxes, but it’s good to have wish-list of features before you start shopping.
 Here are some of the top features that I look for in a travel camera.

-Charging batteries is always a concern because of the different electrical standards that exist around the world, so if a camera is capable of charging via USB then that’s a major plus.
+Charging batteries is always a concern when traveling because of the different electrical standards that exist around the world.
+A camera you can charge via USB is a major plus.
 You can always find a USB wall socket adapter no matter where you travel.

 Rugged and reliable

 I definitely want a camera that can deal with the inevitable bumps and dings that happen on the road, but I would have to say that the build quality of today’s camera is generally at a very high standard and most can deal with a little bit of sand, spray or the occasional knock.
 However, when comparing DSLRs to mirrorless cameras, I find that DSLRs are on the whole a little more robust.